bubbleboy14/cantools/README.md

     - visible (default: true): maps to visibility css property
     - navButtons (default: true): include nav bubbles and arrows
     - pan (default: true): slow-pan frame background images
-    - tapCb (default: null): called when slider is tapped
     - startFrame (default: null): label (or index if frames are unlabeled) of frame to slide to initially (disables autoSlide)
     - bubblePosition (default: 'bottom'): where to position frame indicator bubbles ('top' or 'bottom')
     - arrowPosition (default: 'middle'): where to position navigator arrows